The tables below, list some of Google's eclectic mix of open source luminaries grouped by project.

 SoC 2009 1000 $5.0M

 This is money well spent as they get better open source software, kudos from the community and also get an early view of blossoming open source stars.
+I notice Fedora as of 2010 has started the "Fedora Summer Coding" program.
 Other notable Google hackers not directly involved in open source are:

 Name Previous experience